jvanasco/imagehelper/README.md

 `imagehelper` allows you to define a schema for resizing images as a simple `dict`, and will then easily resize them.

-`imagehelper` also supports uploading the resized images - and an archival version - onto amazon's s3.
+`imagehelper` also supports uploading the resized images - and an archival version - onto Amazon's S3 service.

 `imagehelper` requires `Pillow`.
 Earlier versions relied on `PIL` or supported both.
 This is an old package.